 Also active in musical theater, Colin has directed music for productions with the West Hartford Summer Arts Festival, the Summer Place Players, and Playhouse on Park, most recently in their productions of Cabaret, Chicago (for which he and Darlene Zoller won the 2011 CT Broadway World Award for Best Direction), Company, and The Last Five Years.
 Other musical direction credits include Singin’ in the Rain, Tommy, Fiddler on the Roof, The Scarlet Pimpernel, Joseph and the Amazing…, and Sweeney Todd.

-Colin has served as a part-time lecturer in choral music at Rutgers, as music director of Marquand Chapel at Yale, on the adjunct conducting faculty at Hartt, as the conductor of the Hartford Chorale Chamber Singers, and as the assistant music director at the Cathedral of St. Joseph in Hartford.
-He serves as director of music for Grace Church Van Vorst in Jersey City, and he recently completed a DMA in Choral Conducting with Patrick Gardner at the Mason Gross School of the Arts at Rutgers University in New Brunswick, New Jersey.
+Colin has served as a part-time lecturer in choral music and conductor of the University Choir at Rutgers, as music director of Marquand Chapel at Yale, on the adjunct conducting faculty at Hartt, as the conductor of the Hartford Chorale Chamber Singers, as the assistant music director at the Cathedral of St. Joseph in Hartford, and recently completed a sabbatical replacement as director of choral activities at SUNY New Paltz.
+He currently serves as choir director at Rutgers Preparatory School, as director of music for Grace Church Van Vorst in Jersey City, and conducts the West Village Chorale and Amuse Singers in New York City.